MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-endpoint.md

 ## How to delete a [!INCLUDE [fabric-se](includes/fabric-se.md)]

-The [!INCLUDE [fabric-se](includes/fabric-se.md)] is linked to its parent Lakehouse when it's automatically created and can't be directly deleted.
+The [!INCLUDE [fabric-se](includes/fabric-se.md)] is automatically linked to its parent Lakehouse when it's created and can't be directly deleted.
 If you need to delete the [!INCLUDE [fabric-se](includes/fabric-se.md)], you must delete the parent Lakehouse.

-Once deleted, you can't recover a deleted Lakehouse; you have to recreate it.
+Once deleted, you can't recover a deleted Lakehouse or the custom SQL objects in the [!INCLUDE [fabric-se](includes/fabric-se.md)]; you have to recreate it.

 ## Known issues and limitations in the [!INCLUDE [fabric-se](includes/fabric-se.md)]